tyxou/deploy-petful/README.md

 ## Deploy your server

 * Create the Heroku app: `heroku create PROJECT_NAME`.
+* connect your git repo to Heroku’s: `heroku git:remote -a PROJECT_NAME`
-* Push your code to Heroku: `git push heroku master`.
+* When server is finalized, push your code to Heroku: `git push heroku master`.

 ## Deploy your client